Versions of the Ramayana: Screen

 A Japanese animated film called Ramayana: The Legend of Prince Rama was released in 1992.
 US animation artist Nina Paley retold the Ramayana from Sita's point of view (with a secondary story about Paley's own marriage) in the animated musical Sita Sings the Blues.
 An Indian animated film called Ramayana: The Epic was released in October 2010.
 The Stories Without Borders Production Company has a documentary in production about different versions of the Ramayana and a second India epic, the Mahabharata, across South and Southeast Asia that is slated to film begin filming in 2014.

 In 2015, star plus hosted Siya ke Ram, a retelling of Ramayana from Sita's POV.

 Stage

 Starting in 1978, and under the supervision of Baba Hari Dass, the Ramayana has been performed every year by Mount Madonna School in Watsonville, California.
 Currently, it is the largest yearly, Western version of the epic being performed.
 It takes the form of a colorful musical with custom costumes, sung and spoken dialog, jazz-rock orchestration and dance.
 This performance takes place in a large audience theater setting usually in June, in San Jose, CA. Baba Hari Dass has thought acting arts, costume-attire design, masks making, and choreography to bring alive characters of Sri Ram, Sita, Hanuman, Lakshmana, Shiva, Parvati, Vibhishan, Jatayu, Sugriva, Surpanakha, Ravana and his rakshasa court, Meghnaad, Kumbhakarna, and the army of monkeys and demons.

-Late Tamil Actor R. S. Manohar played Ravana as the Antagonist in his Magnum Opus Lankeswaran, in which he projects the heroic and better side of Ravana.
-It was staged more than 1,800 times.
+Tamil Actor R. S. Manohar played Ravana as the antagonist in Lankeswaran.